kenkaijie/pyetta/docs/plugin_development.rst

 Plugin Development
 =======================

-This section has guidelines on creating extension plugins for the pyetta system.
+This section has guidelines on creating extension plugins for ``pyetta``.

 Click Subcommands
 =====================